kragen/derctuo/foam-electro-etching.md

 This is all prequel to suggesting that electro-etching or electroplating with a foam of soap bubbles, as from dishwashing liquid, should make a *freaking awesome* pattern.
-The bubbles would play the role of the vinyl resist.
+The air in the bubbles would play the role of the vinyl resist.
 Thanks to sbp for the idea.

 A variant of this commonly happens in a variety of electrolytic